Li-Lab-Proteomics/Phospho-MV-simulations/README.md

 ## Simulation
 The codes of simulation study are in simulation_HPC.R

+The whole simulation work is very computationally intensive in R, so a simple implementation can be carried out by setting 'simple_implement=TRUE'.

 Note:
 1. The method of SDA was modified by cancelling the data-cleaning step of removing features with low numbers of non-zeros.
 2. bPCA imputation was modified by lower the _tol_ parameter in _solve_ function to prevent the error of computationally singular.